 Returning to Antarctica in the time of Covid

-“You cannot fake time.”
+“On this special occasion, we had windless and glassy conditions.
+It felt surreal.
+The neon colors and ice formations merged to create a perfect symmetry.
+Like a dream on a distant planet.
+‘You cannot fake time.’
 This wisdom was told to me in the early days of my photo career, and I understood what it meant.
 If you want to make a true document of a place, or subject, you must put in the time.
 I have been fortunate enough to work in Antarctica since 2004, almost every year until Covid happened.
 When I left Antarctica in February of 2020, I had no idea that I might not ever make it back due to a global pandemic.

 I fell in love almost 20 years ago when I saw my first iceberg in the Weddell Sea.
 Nothing boggles the mind as easily as beholding a massive tabular iceberg that renders your ship insignificant.
 And if you are lucky, you might catch the light as it kisses the epic drifting colossus and creates magic.”